msrivastav13/ExceptionGrid/README.md

 - Move the conditions to use strategy pattern
 - Support more data types like Boolean, Picklists, Date and Date time
 - Write better unit tests
+- Use custom labels for Exception Message to support multi language

 Please raise an issue on the repository in case of any issues